dariusztytko/token-reverser/README.md

 1. In addition, you have an access to the following extra data:
     * Application user ID: 74824
     * Date of the reset password HTTP request ("Date" response header): Tue, 10 Mar 2020 17:12:59 GMT
-1. You use Token Reverser to generate word list from the known data:
+1. You use Token Reverser to generate words list from the known data:
     ```
     ./token-reverser.py --date "Tue, 10 Mar 2020 17:12:59 GMT" Foo Bar foo.bar@example.com 1985-05-23 202-555-0185 "3634 Forest Drive" 74824 > words
     ```